micro-os-plus/micro-test-plus-xpack/website/pages/testing.md

 xpm run test -C ~/Work/micro-os-plus/micro-test-plus-xpack.git/tests
 ```

-To run a selection of tests with the latest versions of toolchains:
+To run a selection of tests with the latest versions of the toolchains:

 ```sh
 xpm run install-selected -C ~/Work/micro-os-plus/micro-test-plus-xpack.git/tests xpm run test-selected -C ~/Work/micro-os-plus/micro-test-plus-xpack.git/tests
 ```

-To run all tests with the latest versions of toolchains:
+To run all tests with the latest versions of the toolchains:

 ```sh
 xpm run install-latest -C ~/Work/micro-os-plus/micro-test-plus-xpack.git/tests